ilyasergey/YSC2229/_sources/week-10-graphviz.rst.txt

 If it looks like a graph with four nodes, you're all set for the next lecture.
 Don't worry if your WSL window turns black after that (it happened to me once after performing this operation).
-Just restart your X Server asa usual and it should work fine.
+Just restart your Ubuntu XServer as usual and it should work fine.

 You may also open ``graph.pdf`` with your Windows PDF viewer (e.g., Adobe Acrobat) by opening the current folder in Windows Explorer.
 Just